 Reduce the object to relevant details or allow variations of details, eliminate all distracting information, use an optimal viewpoint for the object and integrate explanatory text.
-Use DYNAMIC LABELING if there is too much text you want to add.
+Use DYNAMIC LABELING if there is a great deal of text you want to add.